-If you own a rental property, one of the most important things you should know is how to set the right rent price for your rental property.
+If you own a rental property, one of the most important things you should know is how to set the right rental price for your rent unit.
 The right price is a crucial aspect that can significantly impact your potential to earn profits and retain qualified tenants.

-A rental home that is priced correctly is more likely to attract good tenants that stay long-term.
-It will also generate sufficient income to cover your expenses while leaving you with higher profit margins.
+A home that is priced correctly is more likely to attract prospective tenants that monthly rent long-term that are able to pay.
+It will also generate sufficient rental pay to cover your expenses while leaving you with higher profit margins.

-On the other hand, a rental home that is not priced correctly can be detrimental to your profitability.
-For instance, if you price your rental property lower than it’s worth, you’ll miss the opportunity to maximize profits.
+On the other hand, a home that is not priced correctly can be detrimental to your profitability.
+For instance, if you price your unit lower than it’s worth, you’ll miss the opportunity to maximize profits.
 But if you price it higher than you should, you risk not being able to attract tenants.

 Rent Determining Factors